 Namibia is open to international travellers under the targeted tourism initiative(implemented as from 1 September 2020) and while initially, strict requirements were set to allow travel, this has since been amended making travel possible and more favourable for tourists to visit.
 These are the current requirements/restrictions:

-- All travellers must have a certified negative SARS-CoV-2 PCR test result to present on entry.
-The test should not be older than 7 days (from the time the test sample was taken) from country of departure.
+- All travellers must have a certified negative SARS-CoV-2 PCR test result to present on entry (*unless fully vaccinated).
+The test should not be older than 72 hours (from the time the test sample was taken) from country of departure.
 On this basis, travellers will be permitted to proceed to their final destination in Namibia.

 *Non-Namibians may enter the country with either a negative PCR result (as above) or with a de-isolation certificate without being subjected to further testing or quarantine.